ianjwhitehouse/ianjwhitehouse.github.io/resume.md

  - Employed principles of digital signal processing to understand how machine learning models interpret sensor data

 **American University (Washington, DC)**
-*Teaching Assistant, Introduction to Data Mining (September 2023 - Present)*
+*Teaching Assistant, Introduction to Data Mining (September 2023 - May 2024)*
  - Hosted office hours biweekly to work with students on homework and projects
  - Acted as a liaison between students and the professor
  - Monitored student progress to provide feedback to the professor to ensure a holistic learning environment

 **The Kennedy Political Union (Washington, DC)**
-*Deputy Director of Production (September 2023 - Present)*
+*Deputy Director of Production (September 2023 - May 2024)*
  - Managed a team of 30 volunteers to produce all elements of live speaking events at American University with top political figures for over 500 students
  - Oversaw every element of event design, from equipment procurement to camera placement and security -Worked closely with professional staff and other American University departments to ensure events were well-executed